10 Books By Minority Women Authors

 By Diane Guerrero

 "In the Country We Love" (2016) is a poignant story of resilience by actor Diane Guerrero, best known for her roles in "Orange Is the New Black"and "Jane the Virgin."
-Writing with the best-selling author Michelle Burford, Guerrero chronicles the discrimination undocumented people face in the United States by relaying her experience of her parents deportation when she was only 14.
+Writing with the best-selling author Michelle Burford, Guerrero chronicles the discrimination undocumented people face in the U.S. by relaying the story of her parents deportation when she was 14.
 Guerrero's memoir explores how she was able to remain in the U.S., establish a new life, and start a successful acting career through the generosity of her community.
 This important book highlights how undocumented women and children are often abandoned by "the system" in the United States.

 By Cathy Park Hong

 A collection of essays, Cathy Park Hong's book "Minor Feelings: An Asian American Reckoning" (2020) explores what it is like to be Asian in America.
 In "Minor Feelings," Hong describes growing up with a father who misused alcohol while living with the stereotype of being America's model minority.
 Hong also addresses how race and class intertwine in her daily experiences.
-Her intimate work takes a close look at depression, shame, female friendship, and the struggle of forging an identity when one has already been imposed upon you.
+Her intimate work closely examines depression, shame, female friendship, and the struggle of forging an identity when one has already been imposed upon you.

 By Raquel Cepeda